danhalsim/Assignment-6/README.md

 ## Installation

-Access this application here:
+Access this application here: https://danhalsim.github.io/Module-6-Weather-Dashboard/

 ## Usage

-Enter the your note title and text into the fields.
-Save or delete your notes by clicking the respective buttons.
+Enter the city name into the search bar.
+Recently searched cities appear on the left.

 ## Credits